satvikxbansal/Spotter--Mediapipe-/README.md

 - Track insight impressions and lightweight engagement separately, so cooldowns start when an insight is actually shown.
 - Let users open evidence sheets from insight cards and workout detail cards.
 - Show a 12-week profile heatmap with day drill-ins, workout detail links, and a local share poster.
+- Delete saved workouts safely by hiding them from normal history while keeping a tombstone for future sync.
+- Keep local records ready for future accounts through account ownership, sync metadata, server-time placeholders, and idempotent write operation IDs.
+- Preserve trophy unlocks as a canonical event log instead of only a recalculated progress snapshot.
+- Keep insight delivery, cooldown, and helpful/not-helpful records ready for cross-device merge.
+- Document the planned Firestore shape and sync conflict rules before adding Firebase.
 - Keep a no-network LLM rewrite seam behind a default-off feature flag for future coach-copy experiments.
 - Keep raw camera frames, raw video, raw face images, and raw pose streams out of persistent storage.

 The product is still not finished.
-The next big work is backend abstraction, optional Firebase sync, the final design-system revamp, beta hardening, and a careful Running Analysis research phase.
+The pre-backend local data foundation is now mostly in place, but the next big work is repository abstraction, optional Firebase sync, the final design-system revamp, beta hardening, and a careful Running Analysis research phase.

 ## Why Spotter Exists